data-apis/scipy-2023-presentation/paper.rst

 In addition to the above required functions, there are two optional extension sub-namespaces.
 Array libraries may chose to implement or not implement these extensions.
-These extensions are optional as they typically require linking against a numerical library such as a linear algebra library.
+These extensions are optional because they typically require linking against a numerical library such as a linear algebra library, and therefore may be difficult for some libraries to implement.

 - `linalg` contains basic linear algebra functions, such as `eigh`, `solve`, and `qr`.
 These functions are designed to support "batching" (i.e.,